herpesviruses 6, 7 and 8

 assay detects but does not differentiate subtypes 6A and 6B.

-S0044 - Qualitative detection of human herpesvirus type 7
+S0044 - Ultrasensitive qualitative detection of human herpesvirus type 7

 Human herpesvirus 6